chilikasha/tinytools/README.md

 - [CleanUp.pictures](https://cleanup.pictures/) - remove any object, people, text or defects from your pictures.

+- [Clop](https://lowtechguys.com/clop/) - copy an image and paste it optimised to the smallest possible size. `mac`

 - [edit.photo](https://edit.photo/) - a free online photo editor.
 No ads/cookies/registration.

 - [ImageMagick](https://imagemagick.org/script/index.php) - an open source free tool for creating, editing, composing or converting digital images of different formats.